Turquie Santé

 Certifications :

-Joint Commission International - JCI DUNYAGOZ ATAKOY
+JCI - Joint Commission International DUNYAGOZ ATAKOY

 International Organization for Standardization (ISO) DUNYAGOZ ATAKOY